 [Section 45 amended by No. 49 of 1979 s.
 24; No. 4 of 2002 s.
 49.]

-46. Sale of vehicles by description and implied undertakings as to quality or fitness
+46. Implied conditions in some contracts etc. for sale

 (1) Subject to subsection (3) —

 (a) where there is a contract for the sale by a dealer of a vehicle to a person by description, there is an implied condition that the vehicle will correspond with the description, and the sale of a vehicle is not prevented from being a sale by description for the purposes of this paragraph by reason only that, being exposed for sale, the vehicle is selected by the purchaser;